dmarinav/dmarinav.github.io/_posts/2018-07-30-speed-dating-part2.md

 [![SMOT Females]({{ site.url }}{{ site.baseurl }}/images/pic6_9.png)]({{ site.url }}{{ site.baseurl }}/images/pic6_9.png)

-As seen from the graphs of confusion matrices, random over-sampling produced perfect confusion matrices and significantly improved minority class recognition for both models.
-Moreover, it helped to yield perfect AUC scores for both models.
+Moreover, as seen below, the SMOT Extra Tree classifier helped to yield perfect AUC scores for both models.

 [![SMOT Females]({{ site.url }}{{ site.baseurl }}/images/pic6_12.png)]({{ site.url }}{{ site.baseurl }}/images/pic6_12.png)

 [![SMOT Females]({{ site.url }}{{ site.baseurl }}/images/pic6_11.png)]({{ site.url }}{{ site.baseurl }}/images/pic6_11.png)

 ### Conclusion

-In this project, I've implemented feature selection techniques, synthetic minority oversampling techniques, and modeling techniques to achieve very high accuracy scores as well as confusion matrices with 100% of precision, recall, and f-1 scores.
-This project demonstrated that all the above-mentioned techniques can boost prediction accuracy scores by almost 10 points.
+In this project, I've implemented feature selection techniques and modeling techniques to build two machine learning models.
+I also applied a synthetic minority oversampling technique to improve accuracy scores of the models as well as precision and recall accuracy for the imbalanced class.
+This project demonstrated that the synthetic minority oversampling technique significantly outperformed logistic regression and boosted prediction accuracy scores by at least 7 % while boosting precision and recall accuracy of the imbalanced class by 20 % and 46 %, correspondingly.
+This is a very drastic improvement.
+In industry, most of the time,  the imbalanced class is the class that we need to predict accurately, and using simple logistic regression with class weights might not be an ideal solution.

 Furthermore, I built two models, for each gender, that predicted finding love at first sight.
 The findings indicate that there were gender differences in everyday activities as well as in mating and relating.
 Males were more interested in sports, watching sports on TV, and gaming while females preferred yoga, watching TV, theater, shopping, dining concerts, and art.
 Males preferred attractive females while females preferred ambitious men.
 The feature selection process showed that love at first sight does not necessarily guarantee a long-lasting relationship.
 For example, ambition negatively predicted finding a match for both genders while sincerity negatively predicated finding a match for males, and was a trivial predictor in finding a match for females.
 That is, both males and females do not consider sincerity an important factor in finding love at first sight, even though, both genders wanted sincerity in a relationship (since both genders reported them as important qualities in a potential date).
 Older females had a much harder time finding a match – for them age negatively predicted love at first sight, and those females who major in Film and Social Work were more likely to find a match compared with those who major in Biology/Chemistry/Physics.
-No one should be now surprised that there is a shortage of females in STEM.

 These are just some highlights, and of course, love at first sight is not completely superficial.
 Both genders would choose a partner who they perceived shared interests with them, and those who valued intelligence in their partners were more likely to find a match.
 However, these findings cannot be applicable to the general population.
 Columbia students and students in general do not behave like the general population.
 To make these findings applicable to the general population, data should be collected from multiple speed dating events from various states, from all age groups, and from people with various economic backgrounds.